List of long-period comets

 The following list is of comets with very long orbital periods, defined as between 200 and 1000 years.
 These comets come from the Kuiper belt and scattered disk, beyond the orbit of Pluto, with possible origins in the Oort cloud for many.
-For comets with an orbital period of over 1000 years, see the List of near-parabolic comets.
+For comets with an orbital period of over 1000 years (semi-major axis greater than ~100 AU), see the List of near-parabolic comets.